Swapnil-Magare/Carzone/README.md

 # 🚀 Carzone

 Welcome to the project!
-Please follow the guidelines below to contribute without affecting the `master` branch directly.
+Please follow the guidelines below to contribute without affecting the `devlop` branch directly.

 ---